-The association offers numerous programs and services: free and lifetime use of the university's computer network and e-mail service, including the association's home page on the NJIT Web site; seminars and business forums; a variety of annual award programs to recognize the accomplishments of NJIT's constituency, students and faculty members; the annual Financial Aid Scholarship Program that provides needed aid for aspiring NJIT students; grants that provide financial support and recognition to NJIT organizations and departments; development and support of U.S. and international association chapters; free subscription to the association newsletter; free miniature copy of the student's diploma upon graduation; access to the A.J.J.A.
-Wilson Alumni Center's seminar/conference rooms and lounge, the Robert W. Van Houten Library, and the gymnasium facilities, pool and tennis courts.
+The association offers numerous programs and services: free and lifetime use of the university's computer network and e-mail service, including the association's home page on the NJIT Web site; seminars and business forums; a variety of annual award programs to recognize the accomplishments of NJIT's constituency, students and faculty members; the annual Financial Aid Scholarship Program that provides needed aid for aspiring NJIT students; grants that provide financial support and recognition to NJIT organizations and departments; development and support of U.S. and international association chapters; free subscription to the association newsletter; free miniature copy of the student's diploma upon graduation; access to the Robert W. Van Houten Library, and the gymnasium facilities, pool and tennis courts.

-The Alumni Association works closely with the Division of Career Development Services to assist alumni faced with unemployment, early retirement and second careers.
+The Alumni Association works closely with the Division of Career Development Services to assist alumni faced with unemployment, early retirement, and second careers.